 Why was it so important for her, as a girl, to go into the armored corps with the tanks and all that?

 So I said, “Wait a minute.
 I don’t understand something.
-You’re saying how important to your family it is for you to join the tankistim, but why?”
+You’re saying how important it is to your family for you to join the tankistim, but why?”

 And her eyes popped wide open, her mouth shut, and she straightened up.
-And she didn’t say a word.

 Because she didn’t respond, I thought maybe I hadn't been clear, so I decided to ask in another way: “I mean, girls don’t actually go in the tanks, right?”